skulpt/skulpt/functions.rst

     toSquare = 10
     squareResult = square(toSquare)
     print("The result of ", toSquare, " squared is ", squareResult)

+Another important thing to notice as you step through this codelens demonstration is the highlighting of line numbers.
+Codelens boldfaces the line numbers that it has executed.
+When you first start running this codelens demonstration you will notice that line 1 is bolded.
+The next line to be bolded is line 5.
+Why is this?
+Because function definition is not the same as function execution.
+Lines 2 and 3 will not be bolded until the function is called on line 6.

 Short variable names are more economical and sometimes make code easier to read: